-The requirements of being a public company may strain our resources, result in more litigation and divert management's attention.
+The requirements of being a public company have and may continue to strain our resources, divert management's attention and may result in more litigation.

 As a public company, we are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the NYSE and other applicable securities rules and regulations.
-Complying with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly, and increase demand on our systems and resources.
+Complying with these rules and regulations has increased and will continue to increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly, and increase demand on our systems and resources.
 The Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and operating results.